tyronyiu/Uni/MGT345/2019-02-04-continued.md

   certain traits because they are members of a certain bias.
 - *Positive halo bias:* Occurs when interviewer generalises one positive impression feature of the candidate.
+- *Horn error bias:* Occurs when interviewer's first impression of candidate creates a negative first impression that exists througout the interview.
+- *Contrast bias:* Occurs when an interviewer meets with several poorly qualified applicant and then confronts a mediocre candidate.
+- *Premature judgement bias:* Interviewer makes judgement about candidates in first few mintues of the interview.
+- *Interview illusion bias:* The interviewer's belief in their's ability was exaggerated.

 ------------------------------------------------